 Nowadays, famous for its gastronomy, lifestyle quality and, internationally, the “best kindergartens in the world”, Reggio Emilia is also a town of art, whose symbols are the XVII-century Basilica della Ghiara and the famous Teatro Municipale Valli.
 Contemporary aspects are also visible, for those who drive along the A1 motorway, in the bridges designed by architect Santiago Calatrava for the Alta Velocità (High Speed) Railway Station.

 The best seasons are spring and autumn because of the weather and the many events held in the town.

-Every year, in may, European Photography, an event not to be missed for the enthusiasts of this art; from end September to November, the Aperto Festival of Dance and contemporary performing arts.
-Reggio Emilia theatres are always interesting for their many and particular initiatives taking places during the whole year.
-In particular, the Valli Theatre holds every three years one of the most important international competitions for string quartets, the “Premio Paolo Borciani”.
+Every year, in May, European Photography, an event not to be missed for the enthusiasts of this art; from late September to November, the Aperto Festival of Dance and contemporary performing arts.
+Reggio Emilia theatres are always interesting for their many and special events that take place all year.
+In particular, at the Municipale Valli Theatre, every three years one of the most important international competitions for string quartets takes place, the “Premio Paolo Borciani” ("Paolo Borciani Award").

-Along the River Po (approximately 30 Km), Boretto, Guastalla and Brescello, so particular with their atmosphere and suggestions, offer the possibility to go for a trip on the river or visit the Museum of Don Camillo and Peppone.
+Along the River Po (approximately 30 Km), Boretto, Guastalla and Brescello, so particular with their atmosphere and charm, offer the possibility to go for a trip on the river or visit the Museum of Don Camillo and Peppone.
 Again to the north of the town is Correggio (18 Km), a prestigious small Renaissance court, while Scandiano (15 km) and the picturesque Rocca dei Boiardo lie to the south.